 Calling monday.com just a CRM or just a project management tool would be a misnomer.
 As a blogger, my business is all about scaling my time.
 With tons of different workflows related to blogging, guest posting, and maintaining relationships with our clients, I would be remiss not to use a comprehensive platform that connects all the dots. monday.com enables me to move faster and make more money doing what I love.
 That’s the dream, right?

-Want to manage your blog like Mark?Check out our blog planning template!
+Want to manage your blog like Mark?Check out our content planning template!